 Safer Inventory

-Safer Inventory is a Shopify + QuickBooks Online inventory operations platform — a real, shipping product with a marketing site, a web dashboard, and a native mobile app for warehouse staff.
-Multi-tenant from day one.
-Offline-first on mobile.
+Safer Inventory is a working operations platform that connects Shopify, QuickBooks Online, and the warehouse floor.
+It's a real shipping product, not a demo, with a marketing site, a web dashboard, and a native mobile app for warehouse staff.
+It was built to be multi-tenant from day one, and the mobile side keeps working even when the warehouse WiFi drops out.

 apps/web